 Recommendation: Determine if you can use a combination of Global and Time Based Minimum Stays to achieve something similar to your current seasonal rules, yet more dynamic to ensure your high demand season is protected.

 Minimum Price: Configure to match your expectations and any rules the owners have set.
-No matter what we’re observing in the market, we will never go below or above your parameters.
+No matter what we’re observing in the market, we will never go below your parameters.

 Inclusive vs Exclusive Cleaning Fees:

 Most managers utilize a cleaning fee to cover the costs of cleaning, however some companies include these fees in the nightly rate.
 It is very important to understand this when setting your minimum price to ensure that no reservation runs the risk of actually losing money!

 Recommendation: Set the Minimum Price to align with the Minimum Length of Stay to ensure that rate is built in.

 Both Minimum Length of Stay and Minimum Price offer dynamic, time-based rules so they can be aligned.

 Check with your PMS to see how these fees are added in.
 It may be the case that these fees are added by the PMS after receiving the rate from Wheelhouse and thus would not need to be adjusted.

 Rule of Thumb for Inclusive Fees: Minimum Rate = ( [Cleaning Cost] / [Lowest MLOS] ) * [1.Revenue Margin for Roomnight]